 Although the 1994 data indicate the model is accurate during a small storm, a more extensive set of measurements obtained during the second deployment in 1995 are used to further gauge the predictive capabilities of the model for a wider variety of flow conditions.
-Figure 4.14 shows u_b and u_r calculated from pod 1, which for this deployment is located 45 cm above the bottom.
-An interesting feature of this data set are the relatively high u_b values for nearly half of the deployment beginning on year day 240 and continuing until year day 255.
+Figure 4.14 shows $u_b$ and $u_r$ calculated from pod 1, which for this deployment is located 45 cm above the bottom.
+An interesting feature of this data set are the relatively high $u_b$ values for nearly half of the deployment beginning on year day 240 and continuing until year day 255.
 Examination of weather records (WXP, Purdue University 1997) indicate a period of extended hurricane activity in the North Atlantic during this time period.
 Although none of these storms reached the New Jersey coast, swell associated with these events did increase wave activity at LEO-15, giving a fortuitous opportunity to examine boundary layer flows for an extended period of wave dominated conditions.

-Figure 4.14 Time series of u_b and u_r for the 1995 deployment.
-The X's identify bursts for $R^2 > 0.99$ and that indicate sediment resuspension as measured by the BBLM.
+Figure 4.14 Time series of $u_b$ and $u_r$ for 1995 deployment.
+The X's identify bursts with $R^2 > 0.99$

-Figure 4.15 shows time series of modeled and measured u{c} and z{0c} using the same R^2 criteria established for the 1994 data.
+Figure 4.15 shows time series of modeled and measured $u{\bullet c}$ and $z{0c}$ using the same $R^2$ criteria established for the 1994 data.
 Because the ripple geometry model is accurate only when sediment is in motion, the comparison is restricted to time periods that the model indicates sediment resuspension.
-From the figure it is seen that the modeled and measured u{c} and z{0c} values agree relatively well for a majority of the time periods shown.
-Major exceptions include bursts on day 242.9, 247.0 and 248.1, where the model consistently under estimates both u{c} and z{0c} .
+From the figure it is seen that the modeled and measured $u{\bullet c}$ and $z{0c}$ values agree relatively well for a majority of the time periods shown.
+Major exceptions include bursts on day 242.9, 247.0 and 248.1, where the model consistently under estimates both $u{\bullet c}$ and $z{0c}$ .
 During these bursts, the direction between the wave and current are 64, 83 and 88 degrees, respectively, which indicates that the wave induced and mean current on year day 247.0 and 248.1 are at near right angles.
 Because these three bursts represent the greatest direction between the wave and current for the whole record, it is suspected that the directional dependence may not be properly accounted for.
-If a directionally independent bottom roughness model ($k_r = 3\eta$) for these three bursts is used, then the comparison between the measured and modeled u{c} and z{0c} is improved (Figure 4.16).
+If a directionally independent bottom roughness model $(k_r = 3\eta)$ for these three bursts is used, then the comparison between the measured and modeled $u{\bullet c}$ and $z{0c}$ is improved (Figure 4.16).
 This suggests that the modified Sorenson et al. (1995) model may not accurately represent bottom roughness during these time periods.
 One possible explanation is that when the wave and current are at near right angles, the effects of the wave-formed ripples are not properly accounted for.